Reselim/fx/models/hard-drive-bay-mount/README.md

 - 8x M3x8 Truss-head Screws
 - 2x M6 Nut
 - 2x M6x40mm Screws
-  - These replace the screws that bolt the button panel's box to the rest of the cab.
+  - These replace the screws that bolt the button panel's box to the rest of the cab to give more length for an M6 nut.

 ## Pictures